jgaffuri/OriMap/docs/howtoactlidar/README.md

 ## Requirements

-- A PC with windows
+- A PC with Windows.
 - A bit of time !

 ## Download Karttapullatin software